dcasota/photonos-scripts/README.md

 # Photon OS Packages
 The Photon OS source consists of a huge amount of packages.
 Most research work begin with 'there is a version of package x in relation to y, which is not or it is integrated to photon release z only.'
 Actually there is no super easy to use interoperability lookup of packages release/flavor/architecture like the inter-product viewer in VMware vSphere interoperability guide.

-The following screenshot depicts the first concept idea package to photon version.
+The following screenshot depicts a part of the concept idea.
 ![Status March21_1](https://github.com/dcasota/photonos-scripts/blob/master/photonos-package-report_concept.png)

 This script creates the package report.